On the Uniqueness of Solutions for the Basis Pursuit in the Continuum: Toeplitz Characterization of

-\begin{remark} The equivalent conditions of Theorem~\ref{thm:equivalencegame} can be easily adapted to the nonnegative case by changing the signs accordingly.
-Moreover, Theorem~\ref{thm:equivalencegame} implies that if there is no nonnegative and no nonpositive representing measure for $\V y$, then~\eqref{eq:BPC} has a unique solution. \end{remark}

-\begin{remark} In Theorem~\ref{thm:equivalencegame}, the equivalent conditions show that there is a nonnegative representing measure for $\V y$ if and only if the solution set of~\eqref{eq:BPC} is composed of all the nonnegative representing measures for $\V y$.
-This suggests that minimizing the TV norm plays no role in the context of non-negative measures and can be replaced by a simple nonnegativity constraint.
-This is consistent with recent results~\cite{pouchol2020ml,pouchol2020linear,eftekhari2021sparse,eftekhari2021stable} which proved, in different setups, that when the observations $\V y$ are generated by a nonnegative measure, then replacing the TV norm with a nonnegativity constraint is enough to uniquely recover the input measure, provided that the number of measurements is sufficient.
-From those contributions, we see that the equivalence between Items~\ref{enum:1} and~\ref{enum:3} is not new.
-However, the difference with these works lies in the fact that we do not assume that $\V y$ is generated by a nonnegative sparse measure.
-Moreover, our main goal with Theorem~\ref{thm:equivalencegame} is elsewhere.
-We prove that when the equivalence is not satisfied, then we must be in a case of uniqueness, which is, to the best of our knowledge, a new result.
+\begin{remark} Theorem~\ref{thm:equivalencegame} shows that there exists a nonnegative representing measure for $\V y$ if and only if the solution set of~\eqref{eq:BPC} is composed of all the nonnegative representing measures for $\V y$.
+This suggests that minimizing the TV norm plays no role in this context and can be replaced by a simple nonnegativity constraint.
+This is consistent with recent results~\cite{pouchol2020ml,pouchol2020linear,eftekhari2021sparse,eftekhari2021stable} which proved, in different setups, that when the observations $\V y$ are generated by a nonnegative \emph{sparse} measure, then replacing the TV norm with a nonnegativity constraint is enough to uniquely recover the input measure, provided that the number of measurements is sufficient.
+It is worth noting that, contrary to the cited works, we do not assume in Theorem~\ref{thm:equivalencegame} that $\V y$ is generated by a \emph{sparse} measure that we would like to recover.